Rushmore (film): Critical response

-On Rotten Tomatoes the film holds an approval rating of 90% based on 105 reviews and an average rating of 8.20/10.
+On Rotten Tomatoes the film holds an approval rating of 90% based on 107 reviews and an average rating of 8.1/10.
 The site's critical consensus reads, "This cult favorite is a quirky coming of age story, with fine, off-kilter performances from Jason Schwartzman and Bill Murray."
 On Metacritic, the film has a weighted average score of 86 out of 100 based on 32 critics, indicating "universal acclaim".
-Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.
+Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 In his review for the Daily News, film critic Dave Kehr praised Rushmore as "a magnificent work" and picked it as the best movie of the year.
 USA Today gave the film three out of four stars and wrote that Bill Murray was "at his off-kilter best".
 Todd McCarthy, in his review for Variety, admired the film's deep-focus widescreen compositions, and felt that it gave the story "exceptional vividness".
 In his review for Time, Richard Schickel praised Rushmore as a "delightfully droll comedy", but felt it indulges in itself a little too much.
 He observed the film brought up "many dark and weighty emotional objects", and tried to conclude them in a "satisfying way".

 In her review for the New York Times, Janet Maslin wrote that Anderson is smart enough to avoid turning sentimental, observing how Max "starts off on top of the Rushmore world and experiences a wonderfully welcome comeuppance".
-In his review for The Independent, Anthony Quinn thought Rushmore was different than all the many "high-school flicks every week", describing it as a "adolescent tragi-comedy, neurotic-romantic triangle" and a "study in loss and loneliness".
+In his review for The Independent, Anthony Quinn thought Rushmore was different than all the many "high-school flicks every week", describing it as an "adolescent tragi-comedy, neurotic-romantic triangle" and a "study in loss and loneliness".
 He praised Schwartzman for playing a character who has not emotionally matured yet, and thought Murray gave an "emotional turnaround" performance.
 In her review for the Washington Post, Rita Kempley praised Schwartzman's performance for winning "sympathy and a great deal of affection for Max, never mind that he could grow into Sidney Blumenthal".
 Entertainment Weekly gave Rushmore an "A" rating and opined that Anderson used the 1960s British Invasion hits to "further define Max's adolescent dislocation".
 Jonathan Rosenbaum, in his review for the Chicago Reader, wrote that Anderson and Wilson do not "share the class snobbery" in much of Salinger's work, but still thought that they "harbor a protective gallantry toward their characters" which is, at the same time, the film's greatest strength and weakness.